-a) Criteria for Evaluation
+a) Criteria for evaluation

 The RIC/AFT contract stipulates the criteria that should be used to evaluate faculty.
-Broad categories include Teaching Effectiveness (including course evaluations, peer observations, etc) and Professional Competence (including research, leadership and service.)
+Broad categories include Teaching Effectiveness (including course evaluations, peer observations, etc.) and Professional Competence (including research, leadership and service.)

-b) Documentation: Faculty Personal Data Form
+b) Documentation: faculty Personal Data Form

-The Personal Data Form that the faculty submit to the chair is a central piece of documentation to use in the Annual Evaluation c) Documentation: Peer Observation d) Documentation: Student Course Evaluations e) Other Documentation
+The Personal Data Form that the faculty submit to the chair is a central piece of documentation to use in the Annual Evaluation.

+c) Documentation: peer observation

 In order to support all faculty in maintaining innovative, best practice in their classrooms, each department should have a process (detailed in the department bylaws) by which faculty are regularly observed while teaching, and those observations should be clearly documented in writing.
-This document is submitted to the chair and can be used as part of the annual review.
+This document is submitted to the chair and shall be used as part of the annual review.